 The PD is effective from 11am, 24 May 2021.

-A copy of the PD Update is viewable here: PD Update is viewable
+A copy of the PD Update (PDF, opens in a new tab) is available to view.

 The main changes effected by this PD Update are to:

 PD51R – Online Civil Money Claims (OCMC) Pilot Scheme:

 - Extends the operation on the pilot for 2-years, until 30 November 2023.